Here’s an overview of key cloud.gov terms and concepts. cloud.gov uses Cloud Foundry terms, so the Cloud Foundry glossary is a helpful reference too.

 Or a URL:

-Custom buildpacks: If your application can’t use a standard buildpack, you can use a custom buildpack, which are unsupported.
-This means that if you use a custom buildpack, you’re responsible for keeping your buildpack up-to-date and patching vulnerabilities in it.
+Custom buildpacks: If your application can’t use a standard buildpack, you can use a custom buildpack.
+When you use a custom buildpack, you’re responsible for keeping your buildpack up-to-date and patching vulnerabilities in it.
 See this chart illustrating your responsibilities for more detail.